jharris1993/micropython-gigglebot/docs/source/firmware.rst

 This customized firmware that includes the modules listed in this documentation also includes a handful of features meant to make use of the available RAM on the BBC micro:bit in a more efficient manner.
-The downside to this, is that we had to remove the built-in support for the micro:bit's compass and the SPI libraries, which are not going to be used anyway.
+The downside to this, is that we had to remove the built-in support for the micro:bit's compass and the SPI libraries, which are least likely to be needed.

 The default micropython runtime that comes with the Mu Editor fills the needs of a single microbit but does not offer enough power to easily drive extra hardware like the GiggleBot.
 So we have come up with a custom firmware that allows the import of precompiled python modules (to byte-code aka ``.mpy`` files).
 These ``.mpy`` modules can be treated like regular ``.py`` modules and copied in exactly the same manner over your microbit's filesystem, but they cannot be opened and edited in any way; it's not like it's necessary anyway.